 The worldwide endeavor to create a safe and effective COVID-19 vaccine in less than one year is very historical in humankind’s lifetime.
 A handful of vaccines now have been authorized for use worldwide; many more remain in development.
 More than 82.5 million doses in 59 countries have been administered, and scientists must prepare to face the outcome.
 The Antibody dependent-enhancement (ADE) issue and anecdotal shreds of evidence of some viral genomic mutations might influence those vaccine candidates’ efficacy and safety.
 Three new worrying variants have been identified from United Kingdom (B.1.1.7), South Africa (B.1351), and Brazil (P.1) with multiple spike mutations.
 They appear to be more infectious and might have the immune-escape ability.
 Although the variants are observed not to affect disease severity, the high transmission will threaten medical care capability and give the virus higher chances to develop further mutations.
 Over 380,000 virus genomes were sequenced in just one year to help scientists get real-time data about the evolution and work together to solve the problem.

 While the are no powerful drugs and approved vaccines to combat this disease, some public health protocols such as wearing a mask and physical distancing still seem to become the best approaches against the pandemic.
 Experience sharing from other countries that have successfully controlled this pandemic is also very important for public health learning.
 Genomic surveillance needs to be optimized as a tool that helps drive public-health decisions quickly.
-Surveillance needs to be widespread, standardized, and embedded in national pandemic-prevention programs.
+Surveillance needs to be widespread, standardized and embedded in national pandemic-prevention programs.

-While these on-going uncertainties in every aspect of COVID-19 are unavoidable, however, the explosive information about this virus must be filtered according to evidence-based medicine principles to avoid pseudoscience and fraud.
-In answering those challenges, the Indonesia Research Partnership on Infectious Diseases (INA-RESPOND) is planning to conduct a monthly webinar about COVID-19.
+While these ongoing uncertainties in every aspect of COVID-19 are unavoidable, the explosive information about this virus must be filtered according to evidence-based medicine principles to avoid pseudoscience and fraud.
+In answering those challenges, the Indonesia Research Partnership on Infectious Diseases (INA-RESPOND) is planning to conduct a webinar series about COVID-19.
 INA-RESPOND is a multi-center clinical research network for infectious disease managed by the National Institute of Health Research and Development (Indonesia) in collaboration with the National Institute of Allergy and Infectious Diseases (United States) at designated Indonesian medical faculties and their teaching hospitals.
 As a network research organization focused on infectious disease, we also have a responsibility to provide comprehensive updates and recent evidence of COVID-19 to clinicians, researchers, and public health authorities to help tackle this disease.

 The purpose of the INA-RESPOND COVID-19 Webinar is to: